What is “Normal” When Talking about Grief?

 Just knowing these grief symptoms are normal may be enough to calm your fears.
 However, if you still have questions about your grief journey, attending a support group may help.
 Listening to the stories of other grievers can assist in understanding your own grief symptoms.
-Grief support services are available from affiliates of Ohio’s Hospice.
-Just connect with the Ohio’s Hospice affiliate closest to where you live for more information.
+Grief support services are available at Ohio’s Hospice of Miami County through Generations of Life bereavement center.
+Contact Generations of Life at (937) 573-2100.

 - Focused Care™2023.01.25Ohio’s Hospice Observes American Heart Month Throughout February 2023